History of the Boston Bruins: Expansion and the Big Bad Bruins (1967–1979)

 "No one, absolutely no one, could have finished a goal in like manner.
 For years Orr had been described as someone who was graceful, elegant, powerful, without fear—poetry in motion.
 All these epithets were captured and immortalized in the photos of the goal that won the 1970 Stanley Cup."

 The 1970–71 season was, in retrospect, the high-water mark of the 1970s for Boston.
 While Sinden temporarily retired from hockey to enter business (he was replaced by ex-Bruin and Canadien defenseman Tom Johnson), the Bruins set dozens of offensive scoring records: they had seven of the league's top ten scorers—a feat not achieved before or since—set the record for wins in a season, and in a league that had never seen a 100-point scorer before 1969, the Bruins had four that year.
 All four (Orr, Esposito, Bucyk and Hodge) were named first team All-Stars, a feat matched in the expansion era only by the 1976–77 Canadiens.
 Boston were favored to repeat as Cup champions but ran into a roadblock in the playoffs.
 Up 5–1 at one point in game two of the quarter-finals against the Canadiens (and rookie goaltender Ken Dryden), the Bruins squandered the lead to lose 7–5.
 The Bruins never recovered and lost the series in seven games.

-While the Bruins were not quite as dominant the next season (although only three points behind the 1971 pace), Esposito and Orr were once again one-two in the scoring standings (followed by Bucyk in ninth place) and they regained the Stanley Cup by defeating the New York Rangers in six games in the Finals.
+While the Bruins were not quite as dominant the next season (although only three points behind the 1971 pace), Esposito and Orr were once again one-two in the scoring standings (followed by Bucyk in ninth place) and they regained the Stanley Cup by defeating the New York Rangers in six games in the Final.
 Rangers blueliner Brad Park, who came runner-up to Orr's (then) five-year monopoly on the Norris Trophy, said, "Bobby Orr was—didn't make—the difference."

 The 1972–73 season saw upheaval for the Bruins.
 Former head coach Sinden became the general manager.
 Bruins players Gerry Cheevers, Derek Sanderson and Johnny McKenzie left to join the upstart World Hockey Association.
 Coach Tom Johnson was fired 52 games into the season, replaced by Bep Guidolin, who had been Orr's coach with the OHA junior Oshawa Generals.
 The Adams family, which had owned the team since its founding in the 1920s, sold it to Storer Broadcasting.
 The Bruins' season came to a premature end in a first-round loss to the Rangers in the 1973 playoffs, losing Esposito to injury in that first round.
 In 1974, the Bruins regained their first-place standing in the regular season, with three 100-point scorers on the team (Esposito, Orr, and Hodge).
 However, they lost the 1974 Final in an upset to the Philadelphia Flyers.